lebull/GeoFurZone/README.md

 * I can see a list of convention

 ## As an authenticated user
-* I can say I am going to a conventiongit pu
+* I can say I am going to a convention